DavidMann10k/vision_quest/README.md

-vision_quest - Finally named Vision Saga
+Vision Saga
 ============

 This is a project created in 48 hours for the Global Game Jam 2014.

 The team responsible included:

-Matthew Hagen
+* Matthew Hagen
-Nick Malbraaten
+* Nick Malbraaten
-David Mann
+* David Mann
-Corey Van
+* Corey Van
-Heidi Neibert
+* Heidi Neibert
-Darren Prentice
+* Darren Prentice

 Our most sincere thanks to our host and sponsor, The Nerdery, the Global Game Jam organizers, and the Twin Cities chapter of the IDGA.